jumpnow/jumpnowtek-site/_posts/2014-02-25-Overo-Systems-with-Yocto.md

 ---
 layout: post
-title: Building Duovero Systems with Yocto
+title: Building Overo Systems with Yocto
-description: "Building customized systems for Gumstix Duovero using tools from the Yocto Project"
+description: "Building customized systems for Gumstix Overo using tools from the Yocto Project"
-date: 2014-02-21 12:58:00
+date: 2014-02-25 09:17:00
-categories: gumstix duovero
+categories: gumstix overo
-tags: [linux, gumstix, duovero, yocto]
+tags: [linux, gumstix, overo, yocto]
 ---

-These instructions are for building generic developer systems for [Gumstix Duovero][duovero] boards with a focus on C/C++ and Qt programmers.
+These instructions are for building generic developer systems for [Gumstix Overo][overo] boards with a focus on C/C++ and Qt programmers.
 You will almost certainly want to modify the contents of the images for any particular project.

 There is no X11 and no desktop installed on any of these systems.
 The embedded Qt images can be used to run GUI applications using the **-qws** switch.

-The Linux 3.6 kernel comes from the Linux mainline with some patches from Gumstix and a few of my own.
+The Linux 3.5 kernel comes from the Linux mainline with some patches from Gumstix.
+If you want to use the McBSP controller of the Overo with custom hardware, you will want to change your kernel version to 3.2.
+Otherwise, the default 3.5 kernel is probably what you want.
+The kernel version can be changed in the **local.conf** configuration file explained below.

 The Yocto version is 1.5.1 (Poky 10.0.1), the [dora] branch.

 **sysvinit** is used for the init system, not **systemd**.

 **systemd-udev** is the udev daemon.
 I have found it more reliable then the older **udev** particularly when loading binary firmware.